The Office of Sustainability

 Ian’s areas of architectural expertise are in energy efficient design and construction, daylighting, passive systems such as thermal buoyancy “stack-effect” ventilation, and environmental impact of building materials selection.
 He has written on architecture and the environment, indigenous houses in the Appalachians, natural lighting in overcast and clear sky regions, and humidity and ventilation of medieval buildings in northern Europe.

-Lindsey joined the Office of Sustainability in September 2014.
-As project manager, Lindsey works extensively with the Green Student Intern Program, Green Grove Initiative, the UM Compost Program, Green Week and Food Day.
-She also manages office communications initiatives.
+Lindsey joined the Office of Sustainability in September 2014 as project manager and assumed the role of Associate Director in fall 2017.
+Lindsey has worked extensively with the Green Student Intern Program, Green Grove Program, the UM Compost Program, Green Week, Food Day and office communications initiatives.
 Previously, Lindsey worked in public relations at the University of Mississippi where her she received national and regional recognition for social media management and a public relations campaign to promote the use of buses on campus.
 During this time, Lindsey often collaborated with the Office of Sustainability to promote and raise awareness of sustainability related issues and programs.
 Originally from Ocean Springs, Mississippi, Lindsey holds a bachelor’s degree in journalism and an MBA from UM.
-She and her husband, Andrew, live in Oxford with their two dogs, Sawyer and Hamilton Culpepper.
+She and her husband, Andrew, live in Oxford with their son Abe and beagle Ham.

-Kendall, of Diamondhead, Mississippi, is a recent graduate of the University of Mississippi.
-She holds a bachelor’s degree in Public Policy Leadership with minors in Environmental Studies and English.
+Kendall, of Diamondhead, Mississippi, holds a bachelor’s degree in Public Policy Leadership with minors in Environmental Studies and English from the University of Mississippi.
 As Fellow, Kendall is interested in sustainability education and change agent empowerment.
 She works extensively with the Eco Reps residential leadership program.
-Prior to joining the Office of Sustainability full time, Kendall helped coordinate and plan Green Week 2015 and 2014 as part of the office’s Green Student Intern Program.
-Kendall has worked for the Mississippi Sustainable Agriculture Network, a nonprofit concerned sustainable agriculture in the state.
 In 2014, she was as an Honorable Mention to the Udall Scholarship for her dedication to solving environmental issues.
-In her free time, Kendall enjoys making pottery, reading, and exploring local Oxford spots.
+In her free time, Kendall enjoys making pottery, painting, cooking, reading, and gardening.